 Setting up an international dual PhD degree

-Beware: only researchers with an accreditation to supervise research or equivalent can supervise a thesis in France.
+Attention: only researchers with an accreditation to supervise research or equivalent can supervise a thesis in France.
 To find out more, contact the doctoral school of reference for your field of study research.

 - The negotiation of the agreement with the partner university is carried out by the International Relations and Strategy Office (IRO) in accordance with the PhD supervisors.
 All the concerned parties validate and sign the agreement (PhD student and supervisors, president or rector of the universities, etc.).